beyondstorage/beyond-ctl/docs/rfcs/82-add-tee-support.md

 | :-----: | :-------------------------------------------------: |
 | SIGINT  |    User sends INTR character (Ctrl+C) to trigger    |
 | SIGTERM | End the program (can be caught, blocked or ignored) |

+### If we don't want to continue with the current command, how do we interrupt?

+Since we use `Ctrl C` to determine if the user has finished typing, we can no longer use `Ctrl C` to interrupt the program.
+In this case, we can just use `Ctrl Z` to achieve our goal.

 ### What do we use to upload the content to the specified service?